 2. Shek Pai Wan

-This is another beach you’ll need to hike to get to (sorry not sorry).
-Those heading to Lamma will know of Lo So Shing or Hung Shing Ye, but Shek Pai Wan needs to be on your list and here’s why.
-It offers a little break between a short, circular hike in Yung Shue Wan.
-There are small shops selling snacks and drinks so you’re sorted.
-There are plenty of rocks where you can sit close to the water (and not get soaked).
+This is another beach you’ll need to hike to get to, but that’s just a small price you have to pay for the gorgeous natural scenery at Shek Pai Wan!
+Those of you who frequent Lamma Island may know of Lo So Shing or Hung Shing Ye, but Shek Pai Wan also needs to be on your list and here’s why: It offers a little break between a short, circular hike in Yung Shue Wan, and there are quaint shops selling snacks and drinks.
+Plus, there are plenty of rocks where you can sit close to the water (and not get soaked) while cooling down in the ocean breeze.

 How to get there:

-1. Get on the ferry at Central Ferry Pier that is headed to Yung Shue Wan.
+1. Get on the ferry at Central Ferry Pier to Sok Kwu Wan.

 3. Climb up the flight of stairs near a public washroom.